The Petit Society, Activities, Volunteers, Membership

-The Society’s objective is to increase awareness of Petit, and his achievements both as an artist and as architectural commentator.
+The Society’s objectives are to develop good information about, and increase awareness of, Petit, and his achievements both as an artist and as architectural commentator.
 This page explains:

-- our activities – research and publication; speaking and promotion and exhibitions and supporting public collections
+- our activities – research and publications; and awareness raising through speaking, promotion and exhibitions

 - services offered

-- how to become a member and get involved
+- Our Charitable status and how to become a member

 Activities: Research and Publications

-Correcting mis-attributions of artwork is harder.
+Correcting mis-attributions of artwork continues.
 The key London watercolour dealers (Abbott and Holder, Chris Beetles, Guy Peppiatt) do not mis-attribute Petit watercolours; however those advertised by traders on ebay are sometimes not right and occasionally resist correction.
 Auctions are not reliable.

 - Introduction to J L Petit